 I cherish the connection with nature I feel from the strength of the ocean, the run of a river, the serenity of a lake, the intensity of estuaries, and the magic of vernal pools.
 It’s from this sense of appreciation that I apply my knowledge, experience, and passion to protect and restore the ecological integrity of water resources.

 Arleen holds a B.S. in biology and environmental science from the University of Massachusetts and an M.S. in civil engineering and urban/environmental policy from Tufts University.
-She commutes to work on her bicycle and enjoys cross-country skiing, snorkeling, gardening, birding, and wineries.
+She enjoys bicycling, cross-country skiing, snorkeling, gardening, birding, and wineries.